seniorweasel/NetPurifier/README.md

 TODO: Add contributing guidelines.

 ## Known Issues and Limitations
--Sometimes download progress bar gets stuck or shows incorrect information -Turn On/Turn Off Proxy button sometimes does not work very well.
+- Sometimes download progress bar gets stuck or shows incorrect information
+- Turn On/Turn Off Proxy button sometimes does not work very well.

 ## License
 This project is licensed under the [LICENSE_NAME] license.
 See the [LICENSE.md](LICENSE.md) file for details.